Rahul0598/blog-source/README.md

         $ git commit -m "initialized submodules"
         $ git push -u origin master --recurse-submodules=on-demand

-Now, every time you can separate the source and public files while maintaining synchronicity.
+This way, you can separate the source and public files while maintaining synchronicity.

+To clone this repo, remember to add the --recursive flag : `git clone https://github.com/Rahul0598/blog-source.git --recursive`.